mjhea0/django-interactive-charts-post/README.md

 ### Override an existing admin template

 You can always extend admin templates and override the parts you want.
-You can copy some parts from admin template and change them the way you want.
+You can copy some parts from the admin template and change them the way you want.

 If you wanted to put charts under your shop models, you can do that by overriding *django-interactive-charts/shop/templates/admin/shop/app_index.html* and put the following inside: [app_index.html](https://gist.github.com/duplxey/5c9d17ccf2bdd2bc904d0546c044c2b1)